History, tourist information, and nearby accommodation

 Remnants of the military importance of Scarborough after the Civil War can still be found; look for the Master Gunner's house, dating to the early 18th century.

-There is no on site parking, but there is paid parking on Marine Drive.
-The castle is easily reachable on foot from Scarborough town centre.
+There is no on site parking, and the closest place to park is in one of the is paid parking areas along Marine Drive.
+The castle is easily reachable on foot from Scarborough town centre, though it is a steep uphill walk.

 About Scarborough Castle